kennycason/kengine/README.md

 Kengine is a lightweight, game framework built in Kotlin Native + SDL3, designed for easy/simple game development.

 The project is still in early dev mode, contributors welcome.

+This has also been an experiment with ChatGPT + Claude to help with coding + design mixed with some other hobby projects.

 # Table of Contents